RichardRoda/othello-rust/README.md

 But… This was not project failure.
 Rather, it illustrates a strength of AI-assisted coding: My design failed, but I can quickly implement another design.
 So I ask Rust to implement min-max A/B pruning [^3], the algorithm I did in C++ a long time ago in a galaxy far, far away.
 Once that was working, I asked Rust to parallelize the algorithm based on the available processors.
 To say min-max A/B pruning did better than MCTS is an understatement.
-If you think you are good at Rust, the Minmax (expert) may make you question your life choices.
+If you think you are good at Othello, the Minmax (expert) may make you question your life choices.

 #### A typical game with Minmax (expert) kicking my butt.